The varnish is the final step for painting. It protects acrylic painting for years from all negative factors and make it just even more beautiful.

 Remember the perfectly clean white floor, and it seems bright, brand new, and glossy?
 Varnish does the same for your painting.
 Over time, this is a varnish that still makes your painting looks great, and colors – rich.

-To assure the right level of the gloss, just mix matte and gloss finish or use directly gloss varnish.
+To assure the right level of gloss, just mix matte and gloss finish or use directly gloss varnish.

 The matting agent is white and sometimes will leave a milky finish to your paintings.
 Make sure you mix it properly.